Mid-Year Tax Planning Checklist

 - Make Any Significant Equipment Purchases for Your Business?

-- Purchase a New Business Vehicle and Trade-in or Dispose of the Old One?
+- Purchase a New Business Vehicle and Dispose of the Old One?

 - Adequately Document Your Cash and Non-Cash Charitable Contributions?

-- Keep Up With Your Estimated Tax Payments?
+- Keep Up with Your Self-Employed Estimated Tax Payments?

 - Make Any Unplanned Withdrawals from an IRA or Pension Plan?